nearform/initium/quick-start-aks.md

 az login
 ```

-In case you have access to multiple Azure subscription set the account from CLI as below
+In case you have access to multiple Azure Subscriptions, set the account using the CLI, as described below:

 ``` bash
 az account set -s <Subscription name or Id>